ceejbot/galls-law/webrebels.md

 # [fit] finer-grained perf data

 ^ Metrics & logging.
 Can scale by multiplication of a smaller piece.
 For us this was a huge win.
 SEARCH.
 CouchDB was sweating.

 ---

+# [fit] isolating tasks
+# [fit] showed us hot spots
+# [fit] even without splitting the monolith

+^ First we discovered that serving tarballs was making couchdb melt.
+Later on we split out cli search & observed it was a disaster.
+We rewrote it last week.

+---